Dhvani-intwala/My-Books-Store/README.md

 - The navigation bar is located at the top of each page and contains all the links to  other pages.
 - The links at the bottom of the navigation bar are drop-down menus.
 They are used to filter products.
-- Once the user is logged in, their choice of Register or Login will change to Log Out.
+- Once the user is logged in, their choice to Register or Login will change to Log Out.
 - Once the user is logged in, there are other options in the navigation bar, such as a profile.
 - The navigation bar also has a search field.
 - The navbar is fully responsive.
 It collapses into a hamburger menu when the screen size decreases.